mgvillarreal/musicfestivalProject/README.md

 This website has a header with a video and a navegation bar, 4 sections: about the festival, line up, gallery and tickets.
 Also has a footer.

+If you want to see the website alive, you can go to: [Music Festival Project](https://splendorous-cobbler-940a86.netlify.app/).

 ### Technologies Used
 This website was built using HTML, SASS and JavaScript.